Everything You Need to Know Before Traveling to Ecuador and the Galapagos

 Are Galapagos boats accessible for people with disabilities?

 No. Our boats don’t have elevators and are not suited for people with disabilities pertaining to mobility.

 Here’s some more information regarding traveling to Ecuador

 Quito is best described as spring-like all year round.
 However, that means the weather can be a little “indecisive” in the sense that it can go from warm and tropical to cold and chilly in just a couple of minutes.
 We suggest dressing up in layers and bringing a raincoat just in case.

 Being on the equator, Ecuador has no seasons.
-Instead, it’s divided between a rainier and drier season that alternates in the highlands, the coastal region and the Amazon basin.
-The coast is known to have a generally more humid and warmer weather, much like the Amazon basin to the east and the cloud forest to the west of the Andes.
+Instead, it’s divided between a rainier and drier season that alternates in the highlands, the coastal region, and the Amazon basin.
+The coast is known to have generally more humid and warmer weather, much like the Amazon basin to the east and the cloud forest to the west of the Andes.
 The highlands are colder at night and usually sunny during the day.